 By promoting self-defense are you victim blaming?

 Rape, violence, and sexual assault are NEVER the fault of the victim.
-And, if you’ve ever lived through violence, we’re not here to say you did anything wrong.
+And, if you’ve ever lived through violence, you did not do anything wrong…it is not your fault.
 To fight back or not is a very personal choice and if you are reading this now, you are a survivor.
 At Girls Fight Back we believe in knowledge and empowerment.
 We believe in giving our audience members the tools to fight back if they choose to do so if they are ever faced with a serious violent confrontation.
 What we do not want to do, is avoid preparing for the possibility of violence by pretending it doesn’t exist.
 In an ideal world, no one would need these tools; and until we live in that world, it is a gift to be as knowledgeable as possible on being your own best protector.
 Also, it is important to remember that “fighting back” isn’t just about using physical force.
-Fighting back is also a mindset in which we refuse to ignore danger and we choose to actively protect ourselves by honoring our intuition, using strategies to be a bad victim in all aspects of our lives, setting personal boundaries that work for us, and knowing how to use a verbal attack to try to ward off a physical confrontation.
+Fighting back is also a mindset in which we refuse to ignore danger and we choose to actively protect ourselves by honoring our intuition, using strategies to be a bad target in all aspects of our lives, setting personal boundaries that work for us, and knowing how to use a verbal attack to try to ward off a physical confrontation.
 We believe that the best fight is the one never fought and physical self-defense is always a last resort option to protecting ourselves.
 In addition, research shows that women using physical and verbal resistance are more likely to avoid completed rape and are no more or less likely to be physically injured.
 No one can ever tell someone what the right choice is for them in any given situation; and that is why we want each of our audience members to be empowered to be their own best protector in all aspects of their lives.
-The skills we teach can be used daily in situations such as catcalling, bullying, mugging, sexual assault, negotiating with salespeople, setting boundaries in relationships, dealing with social situations when out on the town, and much more.
+The skills we teach can be used daily in situations such as catcalling, bullying, negotiating with salespeople, setting boundaries in relationships, dealing with social situations when out on the town, and much more.
 We address the issue of Victim Blaming in our programs.